Jdka1/GeoGuessrHack/README.md

 Follow the tutorial below to install the bookmarklet.

-**Paste the javascript code below into the URL box and Name the bookmarklet whatever you want**
+**Paste the javascript code below into the URL box and name the bookmarklet whatever you want**

 <br>